-Bard has shown at the Center for Contemporary Art (CCA), Box Gallery, Eight Modern, Launch Projects in Santa Fe and many other galleries throughout the US.
-She founded freeform art space in 2014 as part of her community art practice: freeform serves as a venue for guest curators and artists to show “commercially risky”, challenging and/or under appreciated artists’ work.
+Rita Bard’s interdisciplinary work incorporates a broad range of materials and disciplines from drawing, painting, photography and sculpture.
+She creates work through considered formal interconnections of materials and ideas that initiate discovery of our human nature and our relationships to our world.
+Her work balances pathos and humor with nuance and vulnerability to highlight the unpredictable and imperfect nature of the world and of our lives.
+Rita Bard has shown at the Center for Contemporary Art (CCA), Box Gallery, Eight Modern, Launch Projects and many other galleries throughout the US.
+In 2014, as part of her community art practice she founded freeform art space as a venue for guest curators and artists to showcase challenging and/or under appreciated artists’ work.

-She maintains a very active studio practice in Santa Fe, NM.
+Bard maintains a very active studio practice at her studio located in the midtown area of Santa Fe, NM.